SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 * Variables and constants must have a value assigned to them before they can be read.
-  This guarantee is called :newterm:`definite initialization` and is discussed in "Initialization".
+  This guarantee is called :newterm:`definite initialization`, and is discussed in "Initialization".

 * Only memory that is part of a data structure